Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Related Work

 \subsubsection{Cold-start Overheads}

 Cold-start is the overhead paid for container initialization when scaling out in response to increased request rates to a function.
 These effects can cascade in workflows, and form an important metric for our analysis~\cite{ctwsapplied}.
-SITW~\cite{swcosw} and PBCSP~\cite{peak-behind} show that cold-starts in AWS and Azure cause considerable delays in function execution.
-PBCSP suggests that GCP has the least cold-start latency and Azure has the most; we see similar behavior for Azure.
-BAOS~\cite{baosfs} also propose optimizations to reduce cold-start latency.
-Our study analyzes the impact of these cascading overheads on workflows, and disaggregate function cold-starts and the inter-function data transfer overheads for a deeper insight on the variability of workflow executions.
+Shahrad et al.~\cite{swcosw} and Wang et al.~\cite{peak-behind} show that cold-starts in AWS and Azure cause considerable delays in function execution. \modc{They also report Azure to have a high cold-start latency, which we too observe.} Our study analyzes the impact of these cascading overheads on workflows, and disaggregate function cold-starts and the inter-function data transfer overheads for a deeper insight on the variability of workflow executions.